Billionaire Profile

 Sold BET to Viacom

-Sold BET to Viacom for $3 billion, becoming the first Black female billionaire.
+Sold BET to Viacom for $3 billion, making the Johnsons the first Black billionaires.

 2005